KUACC-VALAR-HPC-KOC-UNIVERSITY/kuvpn/README.md

 - [x] Add Nix build for more reliable building
 - [ ] Create AppImage
 - [ ] Create another version with an embedded browser for those who prefer
+- [ ] Add debug mode
+- [ ] Write features on README
+- [ ] Explain how to use env varibles for auto-login

 ## Contributing